 In 2026, GeoCatch will partner with the Mulloon Institute to deliver a hands-on Rehydrating Farm Landscapes Program, designed to help landholders better understand and manage water movement across their properties.

-The Program includes Introductory Field Day, 2-day Bootcamp, One-on-One Mentoring sessions, and culminates with the ‘Boots on Ground’ Project Day.
+The Introductory Field Day, is the foundation event for landholders wanting to continue with the 2-day Bootcamp, One-on-One Mentoring sessions, and the culmination event, ‘Boots on Ground’ Project Day.
 Participants will learn how to read their land, identify erosion risks, and implement strategies to slow, spread, and sink water, boosting productivity while improving environmental outcomes.
 It’s a great opportunity for farmers and land managers to build resilience into their landscapes and support long-term sustainability.